ryantimpe/brickr/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs or NOTES.

-This is a small update to fix bugs introduced with 'dplyr' 1.0.0.
+This is a small update to fix a breaking error introduced with 'tidyr' 1.1.1.

 Most examples that produce the mosaics or 3D models take more than 5 seconds to calculate.
 Those lines of script have been wrapped in donttest.
 There are a few cases where I got the examples to run quickly without donttest.